Enterprise Data Pipeline · Head-to-Head

 Choose Splunk Data Stream Processor if tight integration with Splunk ecosystem is your priority and existing Splunk customers wanting to optimize data flows and reduce ingest costs within the Splunk ecosystem.
 Choose Tenzir if fully open-source with transparent codebase matters most and security teams wanting an open-source, security-native data pipeline with transparent code and no vendor lock-in.

-Used Splunk Data Stream Processor or Tenzir?
-Share your experience.
+Tried Splunk Data Stream Processor or Tenzir?
+Drop a quick rating.

 Feature-by-Feature Comparison